LadyKerr/kedashakerr.dev/README.md

 Source code for kedashakerr.dev - home for all my devrel content.

-Built with NextJS, Nextra and deployed on GitHub Pages.
+Built with NextJS, Nextra and deployed on Vercel.